Hindia (singer): Career

-In 2012, Putra formed a rock band .Feast with four other members.
-They released their debut studio album Multiverses in 2017, followed by extended play Beberapa Orang Memaafkan a year later.
-He made his debut as a solo artist under the moniker Hindia with a single "No One Will Find Me" as a part of the compilation album Bertamu, initiated by Double Deer Records.
-He released a Christmas-themed compilation extended play, Tidak Ada Salju Di Sini in December 2018 with Petra Sihombing, Enrico Octaviano, Rubina, and Krautmilk.
+In 2018, Putra made his debut as a solo artist under the moniker Hindia with the single "No One Will Find Me" as a part of the compilation album Bertamu, initiated by Double Deer Records.
+One by one, the plans he had jotted down for himself came true, including a solo project.
+By choosing Hindia as his stage name, Putra is said to be able to voice the concerns and anxieties of many young people today regarding life.
+This contrasts with .Feast, which satirically addresses socio-political issues in Indonesia.
+He also released a Christmas-themed compilation extended play, Tidak Ada Salju Di Sini, in December 2018 with Petra Sihombing, Enrico Octaviano, Rubina, and Krautmilk.